fldried/mon/README.md

 ### Goals

+- [x] Add shiny variants
-- Add a synopsis of the Pokémon, like Pikachu's "When several of these Pokémon gather, their electricity could build and cause lightning storms."
+- [ ] Add a synopsis of the Pokémon, like Pikachu's "When several of these Pokémon gather, their electricity could build and cause lightning storms."
 (Maybe choose a random one from each generation it appears in?)
-- Mythic and Legendary Pokémon name highlighting
+- [ ] Mythic and Legendary Pokémon name highlighting

-___
+- [ ] Add animated sprites
+- [ ]